pauladam/K-R-C-Programming-Language-Book-Exercises/README.markdown

-Exercises from K&R's 'The C Programming Language'
+Exercises from K&R's The C Programming Language
 =================================================

 See exercise_list for a summary of all exercises